vwvw25/Minority-Report-System/stages/rereview_stage.md

 ---

 ## Overview
-The rereview stage re-runs **finalised minority reports** through the same clustering and attribution models used in the main flow.
+The rereview stage re-runs **finalised Minority Reports** through the same clustering and attribution transforms used in the main pipeline.
-Its goal is to **re-evaluate lower-confidence historical cases** once models are better trained — without breaking the system’s acyclic, log-driven architecture.
+Its goal is to **re-evaluate older or low-confidence historical reports** once new data, updated model logic, or revised thresholds become available —
+without breaking the system’s acyclic, log-driven architecture.

 Implemented as three transforms:
 1. `build_rereview_worklist.py`
 2. `rereview_cluster_reports.py`
 3. `rereview_propose_cause.py`

 All outputs are written to dedicated append-only rereview logs; originals remain untouched.
-Hydration merges rereview results with precedence logic.
+During hydration, rereview results take precedence when a newer `rereview_round` exists.

 ---

 ## 1. `build_rereview_worklist.py`
-Builds a controlled queue of reports eligible for rereview.
+Constructs a controlled queue of reports eligible for rereview.

+- **Inputs:**
-- **Inputs:** `minority_reports_finalised_log` (MRFL), `demo_run_config`.
+  - `minority_reports_finalised_log` (MRFL)
+  - Optionally the hydrated `minority_reports` (for latest state checks)
+  - `demo_run_config`

-- **Output:** `minority_reports_rereview_worklist`.
+- **Output:**
+  - `minority_reports_rereview_worklist` (MRRW)

 - **Logic:**
-  - Runs only if the main system is operational.
+  - Runs only when the main system is healthy.
+  - Selects reports that meet one or more of the following conditions:
-  - Selects reports older than **6 months** with confidence > **50%**.
+    - Older than **6 months**,
+    - **Confidence < 0.5**, or
+    - Affected by **model version change** or **schema drift**.
-  - Appends one row per qualifying report to the worklist.
+  - Appends one row per qualifying report to the worklist with the trigger reason.

 ---

 ## 2. `rereview_cluster_reports.py`
-Re-runs clustering for reports in the worklist.
+Re-runs clustering for reports in the rereview worklist.

-- **Inputs:** rereview worklist, `sales_timeseries_data`, `minority_reports_finalised_log`.
+- **Inputs:**
+  - `minority_reports_rereview_worklist`
+  - `sales_timeseries_data`
+  - `minority_reports_finalised_log`

-- **Output:** `minority_reports_clustered_rereview_log`.
+- **Output:**
+  - `minority_reports_clustered_rereview_log`

 - **Logic:**
-  - Slice sales data (`window_start → window_end` from MRFL).
+  - Extracts sales slices using `window_start → window_end` from MRFL.
-  - Build feature vectors and pass through the clustering model.
+  - Rebuilds feature vectors for each report and passes them through the clustering model.
+  - Appends new results tagged with rereview metadata.
-  - Append new results; **MRCL is never modified.**
+  - **MRCL (main clustering log) is never modified.**

+> **MVP Note:** In the current demo build, the clustering model is mocked.
+> The rereview stage reuses the same lookup logic and seeded clusters from `master_narratives`,
+> preserving architectural fidelity without executing a new model run.

 ---

 ## 3. `rereview_propose_cause.py`
 Re-runs attribution for rereviewed reports.

-- **Inputs:** rereview worklist, `sales_timeseries_data`, `minority_reports_finalised_log`.
+- **Inputs:**
+  - `minority_reports_rereview_worklist`
+  - `sales_timeseries_data`
+  - `minority_reports_finalised_log`

-- **Output:** `minority_reports_proposed_attribution_rereview_log`.
+- **Output:**
+  - `minority_reports_proposed_attribution_rereview_log`

 - **Logic:**
-  - Gather slices and metadata from MRFL.
+  - Gathers sales slices and metadata from MRFL.
-  - Pass through the attribution model to generate new causes and confidence scores.
+  - Passes them through the attribution model to produce refreshed causes and confidence scores.
-  - Append results; **MRPAL remains unchanged.**
+  - Appends new results; **MRPAL (main attribution log) remains unchanged.**

+> **MVP Note:** As with clustering, this stage does not retrain or re-infer a model.
+> It simulates the rereview process using deterministic lookups and static mock data.

 ---

 ## 4. Acyclic Design
-- Rereview outputs (`*_rereview_log`) exist in parallel to core logs.
+- Rereview outputs (`*_rereview_log`) exist **in parallel** to their main counterparts.
-- No upstream datasets are overwritten.
+- No upstream logs are ever overwritten.
-- Hydration merges rereview and original logs under strict precedence.
+- Hydration merges rereview results with strict precedence:
+  - if `rereview_round > 0`, rereview data supersedes the original for that report.
-- DAG remains acyclic, replayable, and audit-safe.
+- The DAG remains **acyclic, replayable, and audit-safe**.

 ---

 ## 5. Rationale
-Rereview provides a **non-invasive improvement loop**:
+Rereview provides a **non-invasive improvement loop** that allows the system to learn and self-correct over time without instability.

-- Targets lower-confidence, historical reports.
+- Targets **low-confidence or outdated** reports.
-- Leverages updated model weights without risking live instability.
+- Leverages updated thresholds, schemas, or model logic safely.
-- Maintains full lineage — both original and rereviewed outputs coexist for comparison.
+- Maintains complete lineage — original and rereviewed outputs coexist for comparison.
-- Operates only when the main system is healthy, ensuring reliability and governance compliance.
+- Operates only when the core pipeline is healthy.
+- Fully compatible with append-only and idempotent system design.

 ---